javiersainzvillalba/javiersainzvillalba.github.io/index.md

 </div>

 <div class="home-intro">
-  <p>Hello,</p>
+  <p><strong>Hello,</strong>strong></p>
   <p>Welcome to my personal webpage.
-I am a biomedical engineer finishing a Master's degree in the same field at the University of Zaragoza (Spain).
-I am passionate about tissue engineering, prosthesis and implant design, and rehabilitation applications.</p>
+I am a biomedical engineer searching for a Phd program having finished my Master's degree in the same field at the University of Zaragoza (Spain).
+I did my final proyect about the Da Vinci Robot.
+I used different programs to make it happen.
+I did sucessfully design the robot and also programand its movement.
+I am passionate about tissue engineering, medical robots, organoids, prosthesis and implant design, and rehabilitation applications.
+I am hard working and i keep persevearing in a task till i get it done.</p>
 </div>

 <div class="home-section home-about">
   <h2>About Me</h2>
-  <p>I have a Bachelor's degree in Biomedical Engineering from Universidad Europea de Madrid and a Master's degree from Universidad de Zaragoza.
+  <p>I have a Bachelor's degree in Biomedical Engineering from the European University of Madrid and a Master's degree from the same field from University of Zaragoza.
 My research interests include scaffolds, tissue-implant interface, prosthesis, and many more.
-I have a strong background in both theoretical knowledge and practical applications in biomedical engineering.</p>
+I have a strong background in both theoretical knowledge and practical applications in biomedical engineering.
+My background has expanded even more thanks to my Master's degree that has given me autonomy in looking for solutions to medical robotic problems.</p>
 </div>

 <div class="home-section home-projects">